aziz-ayed/transferable_threshold/README.md

-# Transferable thresholding of predictive models
+# Transferable thresholding for predictive models

 Transferring and adjusting decision rules for predictive models in new settings, with seamless adaptation between data-scarce and data-rich environments.